donnemartin/dev-setup/README.md

 ### Running with Git

+Git should have been installed from the section [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools).
 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/dev-setup`, with `~/dev-setup` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/donnemartin/dev-setup.git && cd dev-setup && source bootstrap.sh